Applies to: Microsoft Cloud App Security

 Under Activity match parameters, select when a policy violation will be triggered.
 Choose to trigger when a single activity matches the filters or only when a specified number of Repeated activities are detected.

 - If you choose Repeated activity, you can set In a single app.
 This setting will trigger a policy match only when the repeated activities occur in the same app.
 For example, five downloads in 30 minutes from Box trigger a policy match.

 Configure the Actions that should be taken when a match is found.

 Multiple failed logins

-You can set your policy so that you receive an alert when there have been a large number of failed login attempts within a certain, relatively short, time period.
-To configure a policy like this, choose the appropriate activity filter in the New Activity Policy page.
+You can set policy so that you receive an alert when a large number of failed logins within a short time period occurs.
+To configure this sort of policy, choose the appropriate activity filter in the New Activity Policy page.

 Beneath the Activity filters field, configure the parameters for which the alert will be triggered.

 High download rate